• FOOD

 Okay, so this is what you need:

-8 large goat neck chops (or use lamb neck chops)
+8 large goat neck chops or goat loin chops

 3 cups bone broth (I use chicken but anything is fine)